- Permanent hair removal for most consumers if performed correctly (which requires considerable training and skill).

 - Small battery-powered probe units like the One Touch may claim to be easy to use, but performing electrolysis on yourself is very difficult and not recommended.
 [2, 3]

 - Please see my selected list of published electrolysis medical literature.

 - Caldwell IW.
 The electronic pencil.
 British Medical Journal, 1972, 03 Jun(813):591-592.

-- Please see hairfacts.com for a discussion of home-use personal electrolysis units: cons and pros.
+- Please this discussion of home-use personal electrolysis units: cons and pros.